 Skip to Content

 Is Tijuana Safe?
-Avoiding Common Scams and Crime
+Avoiding Crime and Scams

-With all of the shocking news reports of violent crime in Tijuana over the past decade, many travelers have gotten the idea that the city is too dangerous to visit.
-This guide answers the question ‘Is Tijuana Safe?’
-It outlines all of the crimes and scams that exist in Tijuana and explains some precautions you can take to avoid them.
-We’ll cover violent crime, theft, transportation safety, common scams, the police, and food and drink safety.
-Hopefully, this guide helps you make an educated decision whether or not visiting Tijuana is worth the risk.
+This guide outlines all of the crimes and scams that exist in Tijuana in an honest and rational way and explains some precautions you can take to avoid them.
+I’ll cover violent crime, petty theft, pickpocketing, robbery, cartel related crime, common scams, police corruption, and more.
+I’ll also list some safe areas to visit and some places to avoid.
+Hopefully, this guide helps you make an educated decision about whether or not visiting Tijuana is worth the risk.

 Is Tijuana Safe?
 Avoiding Crime and Common Scams